How To Save Up to 40% on Credit Card Processing Fees With Interchange Optimization

 Making credit card payments more accessible to business-to-business (B2B) buyers should be a top priority for businesses, as buyer behavior has trended exponentially towards digital channels, and B2B buyers increasingly expect their payment experiences to reflect the convenience of the consumer world.

-Understanding how credit card processing costs work will make it easier to evaluate payment processors and find the offering that works best for your unique business.
+Understanding how B2B credit card processing fees work will make it easier to evaluate payment processors and find the offering that works best for your unique business.
 If your customers are primarily other companies, you process payments with high dollar amounts, and you’re already using an ERP, then a solution that offers integrated payments and Level 3 data processing is a natural fit.

 Before you start working with Versapay, we complete a detailed cost analysis of your most recent merchant statement.
 We look at everything you’re paying now and where you can qualify for better rates, breaking down everything by line item and showing you your potential savings, right down to the penny.